-Treatment of carcinoid tumors of the stomach depends on the level of a hormone called gastrin that is measured before surgery.
+Carcinoid tumors of the stomach are grouped by the level of a hormone called gastrin and the amount of acid in the stomach (measured before surgery).
 Certain conditions linked to high gastrin levels are also linked to getting many carcinoid tumors of the stomach.
 Patients with these conditions who have stomach carcinoid tumors are treated differently from patients without these conditions.

 Large intestine (other than appendix and rectum)

 The usual treatment is hemicolectomy (removal of a section of colon along with nearby lymph nodes and blood vessels).
 Because many patients have more than one carcinoid tumor, the surgeon will often check the rest of the colon for other tumors during surgery.
 For very small tumors, sometimes the tumor can be removed without surgery using a colonoscope.